immavalls/eck-on-gke/README.md

     ![Kibana Logs](./img/filebeat-logs-1.png)

 - We should also be able to log into our Enterprise Search.
-We can use port forwarding `kubectl get service enterprise-search-sample-ent-http` to access it from our local workstation.
+We can use port forwarding `kubectl port-forward service/enterprise-search-sample-ent-http 3002` to access it from our local workstation.
 And access the url https://localhost:3002/.
 The certificate will not be a valid one, accept it and you should see the following screen:

     ![Enterprise Search](./img/entsearch-1.png)